Blog

 In severe cases, medical treatment may be needed.
 Doctors can recommend therapy or medication to manage depression and anxiety.

-Long-Term Effects of Divorce on Memory
+Long-Term Effects of Divorce on Memory Function

 For most people, memory problems improve after the divorce process ends.
 As stress levels drop, the brain begins to recover.
 Sleep improves, emotions settle, and focus returns.